-Whether you choose bifold doors, French doors, or nano doors, the goal is twofold: to allow plenty of open access to the outdoors, and to let in plenty of sunlight even when the doors are closed.
+Whether you choose bifold doors, French doors or nano doors, the goal is twofold: to allow plenty of open access to the outdoors, and to let in plenty of sunlight even when the doors are closed.
 Roll-up windows will do something similar, and also give you the added benefit of being able to use the window in a way that lets you move items through the window opening.
 That works great when you're having an outdoor party, for example, and you want to be able to fix plenty of great food in the kitchen and pass it easily out to your guests on the patio.

-Additionally, butt glass windows (with or without transom), and balconies are excellent ways to bring in light and allow access to the outdoors on a sunny, summer day or a cool fall evening.
+Additionally, butt-glass windows (with or without transom), and balconies are excellent ways to bring in light and allow access to the outdoors on a sunny summer day or a cool fall evening.
 Whether you want to be able to see outside or sit outside, you have options to consider.
-One of the best things about a custom home is you can choose the types of doors and windows you really want, and creating a beautiful balcony is also an option.
+One of the best things about a custom home is that you can choose the types of doors and windows you really want, and creating a beautiful balcony is also an option.
 Not only will you get the kind of home you're looking for, but you will get the connection to the outdoors that can make your time in that home even better.

 Why Bring the Outdoors Indoors?

 Bringing the outdoors inside can help with both physical and mental health concerns.
-Plants provide more oxygen in the air, and also remove carbon dioxide and toxins.
+Plants provide more oxygen in the air and also remove carbon dioxide and toxins.
 When it comes to mental and emotional concerns, plants can give many people a feeling of peace and relaxation.
 If you don't want to have a lot of plants in your home, or if doing that isn't practical, the next best thing is to make nature easy to access through the right windows and doors.
 You want to keep your home comfortable by sealing it up well, but being able to open it up can add to that comfort in ways that go beyond heating and cooling.